-Agriculture, Forestry and Fishing was the largest employment sector with 13,600 people, representing 22 per cent of the region's workforce.
-Health care and social assistance was the second largest employment sector with 7,500 people, followed by accommodation and food services with 5,700 people.
-Other important employment sectors in the region were construction, manufacturing, and public administration and safety.
+Agriculture, forestry and fishing was the largest employment sector with 14,800 people, representing 23 per cent of the region's workforce.
+Health care and social assistance was the second largest employment sector with 6,800 people, followed by construction with 6,700 people.
+Other important employment sectors in the region were retail trade, accommodation and food services, and public administration and safety.

 Value of agricultural production

 In 2015–16, the gross value of agricultural production in the Western Australia – Wheat Belt region was $4.6 billion, which was 56 per cent of the total gross value of agricultural production in Western Australia ($8.2 billion).

 The Western Australia – Wheat Belt region has a diverse agricultural sector.
 The most important commodities in the region based on the gross value of agricultural production were wheat ($1.6 billion), followed by barley ($604 million) and wool ($535 million).
 These commodities together contributed 60 per cent of the total value of agricultural production in the region.

 ABS data indicate that in 2014–15 there were 5,513 farms in the Western Australia – Wheat Belt region with an estimated value of agricultural operations of $5,000 or more.
 The region contains 55 per cent of all farm businesses in Western Australia.